wp-plugins/dfd-reddcoin-tips/readme.txt

 * Updated Cryptsy API compatibility to detect / switch if any API server is detected as offline
 * Fixed server compatibility bug that may have thrown errors on servers with PHP running in a fairly strict mode
 * Added notice about the ReddAPI no longer being in service

+= 1.0.8 =
+* 2015-7-10
+* Suppress PHP warning when a particular Cryptsy API server is offline